 Cut and fasten off with the ultimate finish to close up the hole.

-Thread the end to the bottom of the tooth between the root of the tooth and do that a couple times to create the groove or dent at the top of the tooth.
+Thread the end to the bottom of the tooth between the root of the tooth and do that a couple of times to create the groove or dent at the top of the tooth.

 Round 1: Magic Ring with a base of 6 sc (6 sts)